 Study with us

-Following undergraduate and postgraduate study in theoretical physics at the University of Edinburgh, Professor David Wallace CBE, FRS, FREng continued research at Princeton University as a Harkness Fellow.
+Following undergraduate and postgraduate study at the University of Edinburgh, Sir David Wallace CBE FRS FREng FRSE continued research in theoretical physics as a Harkness Fellow at Princeton University in 1970.
 In 1972 he was appointed lecturer in the Physics Department at the University of Southampton.
-In 1979 he returned to the University of Edinburgh as Tait Professor of Mathematical Physics.
-He was also Director of Edinburgh Parallel Computing Centre.
-He was Vice-Chancellor at Loughborough University for 12 years, from 1994.
-He moved to Cambridge in 2006, as NM Rothschild & Sons Professor of Mathematical Sciences & Director of the Isaac Newton Institute to 2011, and as Master of Churchill College to 2014.
-He is currently Vice-President of the Royal Society of Edinburgh, and President of the Cambridge Society for the Application of Research.
+In 1979 he returned to the University of Edinburgh as Tait Professor of Mathematical Physics, where he was also Director of Edinburgh Parallel Computing Centre.
+He was Vice-Chancellor at Loughborough University for 12 years, from 1994, and moved to Cambridge in 2006, as NM Rothschild & Sons Professor of Mathematical Sciences & Director of the Isaac Newton Institute to 2011, and as Master of Churchill College to 2014.

 In 1995 he ran the London Marathon, raising £8000 for Sports Aid Foundation and Loughborough Sports Scholarships.
-His time was just under four hours - surely the slowest ever in a Loughborough vest.
+His time of just under four hours is surely the slowest ever in a Loughborough vest.

 2006 – 2014